 ORLANDO, FLORIDA—Plastic surgical procedure nowadays includes grisly incisions, painful recovery, and scar tissue that could ultimate all the time.
 Now, a chemist and a medical doctor have come up with a way to take the knife out of a few surgical procedures—a new approach that uses moderate electric pulses to melt tissue so it can be reshaped without reducing.
 This week at the semiannual national assembly of the American Chemical Society right here, they mentioned that the method works on rabbit cartilage in addition to the fibrous tissue inside the cornea of the eye.
-In human beings, it might someday encourage tactics for an instant, pain-free nostril jobs or corrective vision restore.
+Itt might someday encourage tactics for an instant, pain-free nostril job s or corrective vision restored in human beings.

-Brian Wong, a head and neck healthcare professional at the University of California, Irvine, wanted a much less invasive way of reshaping cartilage, a key step in lots of ear and nose surgeries.
+Brian Wong, a head and neck healthcare professional at the University of California, Irvine, wanted a much less invasive way of reshaping the cartilage, a key step in lots of ear and nose surgeries.
 He first attempted to use an infrared laser to heat the cartilage and make it greater bendy.
-That method labored, however, the warmness additionally damaged—and killed—a number of the tissues.
+However, that method labored, the warmness additionally damaged—and killed—a number of the tissues.
 Then he tried to apply an electrical modern.
 That worked better—but he didn’t understand how.

 To discover what changed into occurring, Wong teamed up with Michael Hill, a chemist at Occidental College in Los Angeles, California.
-Hill delved into the chemistry of cartilage, that is made from spaghettilike collagen fibers surrounded via negatively charged proteins and definitely charged sodium ions.
+Hill delved into cartilage chemistry, which is made from spaghettilike collagen fibers surrounded via negatively charged proteins and definitely charged sodium ions.
 The greater the density of expenses, the stiffer the cartilage.
 Hill’s group discovered that passing the present day at as low as 2 volts thru the tissue electrolyzes water molecules, splitting them into oxygen and hydrogen ions, or protons.
-The effective costs at the protons cancel out the poor prices on the proteins, making the cartilage extra malleable.
+The protons’ effective costs cancel out the poor prices on the proteins, making the cartilage extra malleable.
 “Once the tissue is floppy, you may mildew it into something form you need,” Hill says.